phantomaton-ai/gallows/README.md

     },
     description: 'Echoes the provided message'
   }
-]).execute({
+]).execute(
-  action: 'echo',
+  'echo',
-  attributes: { message: 'Hello, Gallows!' },
+  { message: 'Hello, Gallows!' },
-  body: ''
+  ''
-})
+)
 ```

-Feel free to add more commands and directives to your Gallows project!
+The `execute` function will return the result of the command.
+Feel free to add more commands to your Gallows project!